AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 For security reasons the Root CA is sored in the code.
 The certifficate will expire in September 2021.
 It has to be updated then.

-Sketch works with current Arduiono IDE 1.9.13 and ESP32 board version 1.0.5.
+The sketch works with current Arduiono IDE 1.9.13 and ESP32 board version 1.0.5.

 In IDE you have to select:
 - Board: ESP32 Wrover Module
 - Partition scheme: Huge APP...

+An additional library "ArduinoWebsockets" have to be installed via the IDE Library Manager (version 0.5.0 is working for me).

 You need an external programmer to install the sketch on the ESP32-CAM module.
 Here is a [tutorioal](https://randomnerdtutorials.com/esp32-cam-video-streaming-face-recognition-arduino-ide/) that shows the process.

+After programming you have to start the web frontend with the IP shown in the SerialMonitor of the iDE.

-If the sketch is working, you have to add the persons with names with the web frontend "Add User".
+If the sketch is working, you have to add the persons with names with the web frontend "ADD USER ".

-The face information is stored persitently in flash memory.
+The face information is stored persistently in flash memory.

 The same names have to be used the in the [code](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/820072e45e19db61a0750780037e1fea23065cbc/AlexaFaceDetectionESP32Cam/AlexaFaceDetectionESP32Cam.ino#L428) to request the URL for each person (currently "Person1" and Person2").